 Microservices are getting very popular these days.
 This type of software architecture has a lot of advantages like flexibility and ease at scale.
 Mapping them into small teams in an organization also gives a lot of efficiency in development.

-However, going on the adventure of microservices knowing only the benefits is a wrong call: you need to know what you are facing and be prepared for that in advance.
-You can get a lot of knowledge from many books and articles on the Internet but, when you get hands-on-code, the story changes.
+However, going on the adventure of microservices knowing only the benefits is a wrong call.
+You need to know what are the new paradigms and changes that you will face and prepare for that in advance.
+Books and articles can provide you with some knowledge but, when you get hands-on-code, the story changes.

 When you start reading about the subject you get more and more convinced that’s the way to go.
-If you’ve worked in software development in the past, you can’t do anything else but be delighted by how microservices will solve all your problems, you become a monolith-hater.
+If you’ve worked in software development in the past, you can’t do anything else but dream about how microservices will solve all your problems.
+You become a monolith-hater.
 Luckily, some of these books also offer a critical view and tell you what to consider before starting the new endeavor.

 In any case, monolith-haters like me tend to just focus on the advantages and not on the pitfalls described on some of these sources.
-Or, even worse, we underestimate what we have in front of us: Service Discovery, Routing, Communication between microservices, Testing end to end, etc. Easy peasy, we’re experienced developers: it will be fun.
+Or, even worse, we underestimate what we have in front of us: Service Discovery, Routing, Communication between microservices, Testing end to end, etc. We believe those are easy because we’re experienced developers: it will be fun.

-My recommendation is to be very critical with all these articles and books which only sell advantages of microservices, and to pay special attention to the drawbacks on the articles and books that describe them.
-Try to match those advantages and disadvantages to your case and then think: is it worth?
-And, if it is, prepare a smooth plan to integrate a microservices architecture in your project.
+My recommendation is to be very critical with all these articles and books which only sell advantages of microservices.
+On the other hand, pay special attention to the drawbacks that some other articles and books describe.
+Try to map those advantages and disadvantages to your case and then evaluate risks and benefits.
+And, if it’s worth it, prepare a smooth plan to integrate a microservices architecture into your project.
 Avoid embracing the hype and going microservices without thinking about the consequences.

 Microservices from the Ivory Tower